tkunugi/PythonLearning/README.md

-# PythonLearning
+# PythonLearningForRaaspberryPi

-Programs for my Python learning
+Programs for my Python learning for raspberry pi